peter-huang0402/tmp_test/README.md

     - Step2.
 Assign vcores of lfsm_io_thread and lfsm_bh_thread to SOFA

          Check how many vcores there are in your machine.
-0~39 vcores and total 40 vcores in my machine.
+0~39 vcores and 40 vcores in total in my machine.

         ```
             $ cat /proc/cpuinfo | grep processor